anonymousoxford/reproducible-research_homework/README.md

 4. a) When running the code for 2 random walks,

-5. Code for all aspects of question 5 can be found in the file
+5. Code for all parts of question 5 can be found in the file "Question 5 code.R".

    a) There are 15 columns and 33 rows in the table.